Caritas Village – A Place to Find Home

 The ONLY way to end homelessness is to secure long-term housing for vulnerable families and individuals.
 Sounds simple, but for Sonoma County, with a homeless rate three times the U.S. average, high costs of construction, and hundreds of new people experiencing homelessness due to the North Bay Firestorm, community-wide solutions have been scarce.

 Until now.
-Catholic Charities is embarking on an ambitious project called Caritas Village, aimed at making a significant dent in our countywide homeless crisis.
+Catholic Charities and Burbank Housing are embarking on an ambitious project called Caritas Village, aimed at making a significant dent in our countywide homeless crisis.
 Located at Catholic Charities downtown property on A Street, Caritas Village will enable Catholic Charities to increase the number of people moving from homelessness into permanent housing each year.

 Enhanced Neighborhood Security

 Caritas Village was designed with enhanced neighborhood safety and security in mind.
 The Day Drop-In Center has been moved indoors and away from the neighborhood.
 Housing components are located next to existing housing on Morgan Street and 7th Street.
 Catholic Charities and Burbank Housing will have resident management onsite 24/7 and neighborhood security patrols.

 Dramatic Reduction of Homelessness – Caritas Center will double the number of people that move into permanent housing and enable up to a 20% reduction in chronic homelessness, and up to a 23% reduction in veteran homelessness.

 Providing housing and onsite medical care will reduce the load and cost to existing emergency rooms and clinics by up to 45% and reduce ambulance transports by up to 56%.